 When it comes to equalizing your music, there are many things to consider and you could get lost for hours reading debates about what you need to adjust.
 But to simplify some big ideas, you want an equalizer that covers a broad range of frequencies.
 That’s because various instruments produce their sounds in different regions of the audible sound spectrum.
 For instance, cymbals live toward the high end of the spectrum, from about 8kHz on up, but most everything else lives below 10kHz.
 To tackle everything in that range, your EQ will have to let you adjust across the entire spectrum.

 You’ll also want to take into account how many divisions within that range your EQ allows you to adjust.
-If it only lets you tweak sections like “low,” “medium,” and “high,” you’ll merely be able to adjust in wide strokes and might create unintended consequences.
+If it only lets you tweak sections like “low,” “medium,” and “high,” you’ll merely be able to adjust in wide strokes and might suffer unintended consequences.
 On that note, another feature to keep an eye out for would be actual numbers indicating what you’re adjusting.
 For instance, many guides (including here on SoundGuys) may instruct you to adjust, say, 2kHz upwards to emphasize guitar strings.
 So, you’ll want an app that labels sliders accordingly.

 How do you create an EQ?